Helena Maleno

 Helena Maleno Garzón (born 1 August 1970) is a Spanish-Moroccan human rights defender, journalist, researcher, documentalist and writer.
-She is specialist in the migration and trafficking in human beings, Doctor Honoris Causa from the University of Illes Balears.
-She is the Founder & CEO of Caminando Fronteras / Walking Borders.
+She is a specialist in the migration and trafficking in human beings, and is Doctor Honoris Causa from the University of Illes Balears.
+She is the Founder & CEO of Colectivo Caminando Fronteras (lit.
+"Walking Borders Collective").

-She denounces since 2001 the violations of Human Rights in the Western European border and works on supporting and empowerment of the sub-Saharan migrant communities during the migratory process, specially women and children victims of violence.
+Since 2001 she has denounced the violations of Human Rights in the Western European border.
+Maleno works on supporting and empowering the sub-Saharan migrant communities during the migratory process, specially women and children victims of violence.

 Trajectory

-She was born in El Ejido.
+Maleno was born in El Ejido.
 There, she began her contact with the migrants as a labor advisor for the Laborers of the Field Syndicate.

 In 2001 she moved to Morocco with her son Ernesto where she began to build friendships and partnerships with organized migrant communities.
-It develops research on border externalization, deportations and asylum for organizations such as Sos Racismo, Intermón Oxfam or the Jesuit Refugee Service.
+She developed research on border externalization, deportations and asylum for organizations such as Sos Racismo, Intermón Oxfam or the Jesuit Refugee Service.
 She was a delegate in Morocco of the Spanish Commission for Refugee Aid (CEAR) between 2007 and 2009.

-She works for Women's Link Worldwide in different reports where she implements the gender perspective to analyze the migration process.
+She works for Women's Link Worldwide in different roles where she analyzes the migration process from perspective of gender.
 Helena has conducted research in Nigeria, Colombia, Germany, Denmark, France, Morocco, and Spain, where she compares and exposes the problem of trafficking as an international and industrial framework of contemporary slavery.
 She also does this for the Ombudsman of Spain as one of the few external consultants of the institution, being the author of the National Monographic Report on Trafficking in Human Beings.

-She was a consultant for the MENA region (Middle East and North Africa) for the United Nations Rapporteur on the right to international solidarity and she is the author of the report 'Action aid / Alianza por la Solidaridad 'Alzando Voces: Mujeres que migran', presented in the European Parliament and in the Global Compact for Migration in Marrakech.
+Maleno was a consultant for the MENA region (Middle East and North Africa) for the United Nations Rapporteur on the right to international solidarity and she is the author of the report 'Action aid / Alianza por la Solidaridad 'Alzando Voces: Mujeres que migran', presented in the European Parliament and in the Global Compact for Migration in Marrakech.